fadz01/infant_cry_recognition/data/dataset_v1/README.md

-the latest cleaned dataset used
+the latest cleaned dataset used: 500 audios only (100 each category)